Mario Segale: Nintendo character

 The video game company Nintendo began renting one of Segale's Tukwila warehouses in 1981 for use as their American headquarters.
 According to a widely circulated story first published in David Sheff's 1993 book Game Over, during development of the arcade game Donkey Kong, Segale visited the warehouse to collect overdue rent from Nintendo of America president Minoru Arakawa and berated him in front of employees.
 However, Segale gave them time to come up with the money for rent, and Arakawa and the other developers subsequently renamed the Donkey Kong player character to Mario, who was previously known as Jumpman.
 This story is contradicted by former Nintendo of America warehouse manager Don James, who stated in 2012 that he and Arakawa named the character after Segale as a joke because Segale was so reclusive that none of the employees had ever met him.
 James repeated this account in 2018.

 Due to a spelling error in Sheff's Game Over, for years it was thought that Segale's last name was spelled "Segali".
 Sheff's story of the naming of Mario later appeared in Steven L. Kent's The Ultimate History of Video Games in 2001, and thereafter spread widely on the internet.
 Mario's creator, Shigeru Miyamoto, confirmed in 2015 that Mario was indeed named after Segale, without specifying the story behind the naming.

-Segale told The Seattle Times in 1993, "You might say I'm still waiting for my royalty checks."
+Segale was unamused by his link to the character and was "infamously press-shy".
+He told The Seattle Times in 1993, "You might say I'm still waiting for my royalty checks."

 Death

-Segale died on October 27, 2018, at his home in Tukwila, Washington, aged 84.
+Segale died on October 27, 2018, at his home in Tukwila, aged 84.
+His obituary said that he "always ducked the notoriety" that came with being the character's namesake and "wanted to be known instead for what he accomplished in his life".
 He was survived by four children—Lisa Atkins, Mark Segale, Tina Covey, and Nita Johnson—and nine grandchildren.